Jaime Zobel de Ayala

-Jaime Pfitz Zóbel de Ayala, I (born July 18, 1934), also known as Jaime P. Zóbel, is a Filipino businessman who was the chairman of the Ayala Corporation from 1984 to 2006, and its president from 1984 to 1994.
+Jaime Pfitz Zóbel de Ayala (born July 18, 1934), also known as Jaime Zóbel, is a Filipino businessman who was the chairman of the Ayala Corporation from 1984 to 2006, and its president from 1984 to 1994.
 Presently, he holds the honorary title of "chairman emeritus".

 Zóbel served as the Ambassador of the Republic of the Philippines to the United Kingdom from 1970 to 1975.
 He is also an art photographer and the first Filipino photographer to be given a Licentiate by the Royal Photographic Society of the United Kingdom.

-Zóbel and his wife Beatriz Barcon Miranda-Zóbel de Ayala were among the most fervent anti-Marcos personalities leading up to the 1986 presidential election, with the two actively participating in the People Power Revolution that overthrew the Marcos family in late February 1986.
+Zóbel and his wife Beatriz Barcon Miranda are parents to the current Ayala clan branch that are directors of Ayala Corporation.

 Early life and family

 Jaime Zóbel was born on July 18, 1934 to Alfonso Róxas Zóbel de Ayala (1904–1967) and Carmen Herrera Pfitz (1909–1999).
-His siblings are Maria Victoria ("Vicky") and Alfonso II ("Alfonsito").
+His siblings are María Victoria ("Vicky") and Alfonso Jr. ("Alfonsito").
 He is a grandson of Enrique P. Zóbel de Ayala and Consuelo Róxas de Ayala.

-He is the widower of Beatriz Barco Miranda.
+He is the widower of Beatriz Barcon Miranda.
 Together they have two sons (Jaime Augusto II and Fernando), and five daughters (Beatriz Susana ["Bea Jr."], Patricia, Cristina, Monica, and Sofía).